 Ready for the next step?
 Let’s talk about how to harden off tomato seedlings!

-Do you have any other questions about transplanting tomato seedlings?
+Do you go to the effort of transplanting tomato seedlings?